eosc-life/WP2_workshop_tool_packaging/ML/README.md

 # Protein Secondary Structure Predictor (PyTorch based)
-This tutorial takes the reader to create a conda package from scratch, starting from a python project.
+This tutorial takes the reader to create a conda package from scratch, starting from a Python project.

 ## Pre-requisites
 - Python >3.5